ystia/forge/org/ystia/elasticsearch/README.rst

 ^^^^^^^^^^^^

 - **search_resource**: Search Endpoint used by components that need to connect to Elasticsearch (for example Logstash or Kibana)

+  properties:

+  - **cluster_name**: Specifies the name of the cluster to which the Elasticsearch instance will belong after the deployment operation.

+    - Default: ystia

 Artifacts
 ^^^^^^^^^